rainman-xx/AWS-Reserved-Instance/README.md

 reserved instances in that region.
 This allows you to know whether you currently have coverage for your resource usage and where to reserve more instances if required.

+Also considers the case when you have unutilized reserved instances.

-Currently the script checks Elasticache, EC2 and RDS instances.
+Currently the script checks Elasticache, EC2, RDS, Redshift, and Elasticsearch instances.

 ## Usage